 The Plantation Gardens are in Norwich, just off the inner ring-road, tucked in behind the Catholic and United Reform churches.
 To look at it, you wouldn’t think that the gardens spread three acres and the oasis of peace and tranquility provides a therapeutic retreat in a bustling city.

-The gardens were built and designed out of a chalk quarry in the 1800’s and although quite different from today, the design has remained similar.
+The gardens were built and designed out of a chalk quarry in the 1800’s and although slightly different from today, the design has remained incredibly similar.
 The Gothic fountain and Medieval walls were all designed by Henry Trevor however much of the beds, lawns and terraces were re-built after the second world war when the gardens were abandoned.

-Once upon a time there was a large glass palm house however this was dismantled in the ealry 1900’s and its whereabouts are unknown.
+Once upon a time there was a large glass palm house however this was dismantled in the early 1900’s and its whereabouts are unknown.
 In its place, now stand hexagonal shaped beds and pathways.

-The kids rustled and tumbled on the grass and then we smelled the flowers.
+The kids rustled and tumbled on the grass before we smelled the flowers.
 At some point we had a small picnic and watched other people come and go throughout the afternoon.
-This really is a little corner of paradise inside a beautiful city.
+This really is a little corner of paradise inside a beautifully, progressive city.

 The Medieval Wall

 Perhaps my favourite part of the gardens; coats of arms, niches, arcading and animal designs are set into flints and bricks, laid along three climbing pathways.
 They give rise to what is, in my opinion, the best view over the gardens.